buildwithgrove/path/envoy/README.md

 The `jwt_authn` filter will verify the JWT and, if valid, set the `x-jwt-user-id` header from the `sub` claim of the JWT.
 An invalid JWT will result in an error.

-The `ext_authz` filter will use the `x-jwt-user-id` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.AuthorizedUsers` field contains the `x-jwt-user-id` value, the request will be authorized.
+The `Go External Authorization Server` will use the `x-jwt-user-id` header to make an authorization decision; if the `GatewayEndpoint`'s `Auth.AuthorizedUsers` field contains the `x-jwt-user-id` value, the request will be authorized.

 _Example auth provider user ID header:_
 ```